liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/03-creating-the-guestbook-staged-model-data-handler.markdown

 9. Organize your imports (*[CTRL]+[SHIFT]+O*), and save the file.

 Your guestbook staged model data handler is ready to go!
-Next, you'll begin updating your guestbook's permissions to account for staging.
+Next, you'll begin updating your guestbook's permissions to account for Staging.